Compare Rates and Save on Life Insurance

 What Is the Difference Between Universal and Whole Life Insurance?

 The difference between whole life and universal life insurance is the rigidity of the policy.
 Once a whole life policy is issued, the coverage amount, premium and cash value interest rate stay the same for the policy's life.
-In contrast, the death benefit amount, premium and cash value interest rate of a universal life policy can change.
+By contrast, the death benefit amount, premium and cash value interest rate of a universal life policy can change.

 Universal vs. Whole Life Insurance